Spatially parallel decoding for multi-qubit lattice surgery: Logical error rates

 \subsection{Implications}

-We conclude that a sufficient buffer width $w$ is needed for achieving high accuracy. \hlc[pink]{Since linear settings (Figure 7) have larger buffer width requirements than multi-row settings (Figure 13), it suffices to choose $w$ based on Section V-B.} \Cref{subsec:ler_long_edge} shows that the size of the windows (or specifically, the intersection of a patch with a window) also bound the fidelity that can be achieved.
+The results in this section could help us determine the buffer width $w$ that is needed for achieving high accuracy.
+Linear settings (Figure 7) have larger buffer width requirements than multi-row settings (Figure 13), and the logical error rate in the linear setting is dominated by errors along the shorter edge.
+Therefore, it suffices to choose $w$ based on one's error budget and the physical noise level, according to the results in Section V-B. In general, $w$ should be around $d/2$.
+Its size could be larger if the physical noise level is low or if a closer match to the logical error rate of the global decoder is required.
+Conversely, it could be smaller if the physical noise level is high or if a looser match is acceptable.

+\Cref{subsec:ler_long_edge} shows that the size of the windows (or specifically, the intersection of a patch with a window) also bound the fidelity that can be achieved.
 This is acceptable as long as a window is wider than an isolated patch of code.
 One mapping/compiling constraint should be noted though.
 When a patch spans multiple commit regions, and its intersection with one of the windows is too small, the type of logical errors in \Cref{fig:err_str_long} can be large. \hlc[pink]{This is the case in Figure 13a, where the intersection of the patch with the commit region of o2 has width $d/2$.
 When $w$ is at least half of $d$, o2's total width is at least $d$, so the contribution from this type of error is not too large.
 However, the intersection of a patch with a commit region should not be smaller than half the commit region.}